xormarcos/relative-neighborhood-graph/README.md

 # RelativeNeighborhoodGraph
-A simple repository for creating Relative Neighborhood Graphs in C#<br/>
+A class library for creating Relative Neighborhood Graphs in C#<br/>
 https://en.wikipedia.org/wiki/Relative_neighborhood_graph<br/>
 It might not be super optimized, but it works